int-Frank/BSR-old/README.md

 # BSR
-This is a complete rewrite of Blake Stone: ALiens of Gold.
+This is a complete rewrite of Blake Stone: Aliens of Gold.